How to Report Problems to Clarke Design

 This will ensure that your feedback is targeted at the right website component or page.
 This means that it should be resolved first time and reduces the room for additional error and discussion.
 Help your website designer to help you by being precise and descriptive.

-Take time to learn how to use the Snipping Tool in Windows Vista, Windows 7 and Windows 8.
+Take time to learn how to use the Snipping Tool in Microsoft Windows - it's available in Windows 10, Windows 8, Windows 7 and even Vista.

 To take a screenshot on an Apple device, click both the on/off button and the home button at the same time.
 The screen will flash white for a second and a screenshot will then be placed in your photo album / camera roll.